 Thank you to CIBC for their generous support of MOVE! in 2015-2017.

 With continued genoristy from CIBC and United Way Yukon we’ve been able to offer MOVE! in several communities more recently as well!
 In 2015-2016 we were able to bring the program to Mayo and Atlin, B.C. and in 2016-2017 we were able to bring MOVE! as far as Dease Lake, B.C.
-This fall we’ll be taking the workshop on the road again to Inuvik from September 25-29 and back to Whitehorse from October 27-29th.
-To register for MOVE! here in Whitehorse, please fill out this form to let us know!
+In 2017, we took the workshop on the road again to Inuvik from September 25-29 and back to Whitehorse from October 27-29th.